BreezeWorks/AFBBancBoxAPIWrapper/Readme.md

 To use the library, at a minimum you will need to import __AFBBancBoxConnection.h__; import other headers as needed for access to the wrapper classes for clients, account, payments, and so on.

 The library is set to use the BancBox sandbox server by default.
-To run these tests against the product server (careful!), change the define line near the top of __AFBBancBoxConnection.h__.
+To run against the product server, change the define line near the top of __AFBBancBoxConnection.h__.

+# Tests #
+A series of Kiwi integration test specs can be found in __Example/AFBBancBoxAPIWrapperTests__.
+The asynchronous nature of the BancBox API calls makes the tests more verbose than usual.

 # Contributors #
 AFBBancBoxAPIWrapper was written by Adam Block.